LoggingNewMemory/Charamelon-Conky/README.md

 Charamelon is Conky Theme based on LinuxScoop Conky
 Youtube: https://www.youtube.com/channel/UCNnUnr4gwyNmzx_Bbzvt29g

+You May Modify The Files For Your Needs

 [Preview On Desktop]

 ![WhatsApp Image 2021-09-22 at 10 57 25](https://user-images.githubusercontent.com/83739103/134283553-c13762bf-0457-466d-b2cf-5791860d63bd.jpeg)